 Name of Publisher:

 Address:

-Title(s) Offered for Adoption: (Please list all titles submitted along with ISBN number.
-A separate list may be attached.)
+Title(s) Offered for Adoption: (Please list all t list may be attached.) titles submitted along with ISBN number.
+A separate

-The undersigned certifies that he/she is authorized to and does certify that the above named textbook(s) has/have been proofread for factual and typographical errors, and to the best of my knowledge will be free from such errors.
+ized to and does certify that the above named textbook(s) raphical errors, and to the best of my knowledge will be

+Signed

+Name

+Title

+Company

+Date

+Subscribed and sworn to before me this (date).

+( Signature and seal of notary public)

 Notary Public My commission expires: (date).